Britain's GCHQ eavesdropping spies celebrate 100 years of cracking codes

 “GCHQ has been home to some of the brightest people in the country who quietly, and without fanfare, work day and night to keep us safe,” Prime Minister Boris Johnson said.

-“The Centenary provides an opportunity to recognise their enormous contribution to the security of the UK and I thank them for all that they do.”
-(Reporting by Guy Faulconbridge; editing by James Davey)
+“The Centenary provides an opportunity to recognize their enormous contribution to the security of the UK and I thank them for all that they do.”